BhargavKadali39/OverTheTopTechniquesInPython/README.md

                         so smart

 <h2>Walrus operator</h2>
-Note: In order to make this operator work you need to have the latest python version.
+Note: In order to make this operator work you need to have the latest python version,
+which is availabe on official python website.